vh64g/Check_your_ping/README.md

 -------------------------------------

-A nice little Python application to learn some python ui basics
+A nice little Python application to learn some python ui basics, using tkinter!

 -------------------------------------